artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Be cautious with links on the internet here, some of the [top](http://www.raywenderlich.com/53962/ios-interview-questions) [links](http://www.geekinterview.com/Interview-Questions/iOS) [to](http://way2ios.com/development/ios-development-2/ios-interview-questions-with-answers/) [search](http://www.toptal.com/ios/interview-questions) here are probably not great for people starting.
 They aim at a different audience, or focus on minutae that juniors probably don't know.

 There's a lot of value in a collection of interview questions though, one that IMO is a solid resource is [CameronBanga/iOS-Developer-and-Designer-Interview-Questions](https://github.com/CameronBanga/iOS-Developer-and-Designer-Interview-Questions) on GitHub.
+You could get asked a few of these.

 One book that is considered the go-to for interview preparation is [Cracking the Coding Interview](http://www.crackingthecodinginterview.com), when I asked someone in the know about it [... https://twitter.com/orta/status/693766419390029825 ]